 High blood pressure symptoms can include:

 - Pain in the back of the head;

 - Heart palpitations.

-Symptoms of high blood pressure in pregnancy, is also called preeclampsia, may include severe abdominal pain and heavily swollen legs and feet, especially at the end of gestation.
-In this case, the obstetrician should be consulted as soon as possible to initiate appropriate treatment and prevent serious complications, such as eclampsia, which may harm the baby.
-See how to lower high blood pressure without medication.
+High blood pressure during pregnancy, medically known as pre-eclampsia, can lead to strong abdominal pain and swollen feet or legs, especially at the end of pregnancy.
+If this happens it is important to see your obstetrician as soon as possible to start adequate treatment and prevent serious complications, such as eclampsia, which can harm the baby.

 See what to do to lower high blood pressure without using medication.